DotConnectOrg/DotConnectOrg.github.io/events/sql-saturday-1009.md

 ---
 title: SQL Saturday September 2020
 ---
-## SQLSATURDAY 1009
-### Gazipur – Virtual, Bangladesh

 PASS SQLSaturday is a free training event for professionals who use the Microsoft data platform.

 These community events offer content across data management, cloud and hybrid architecture, analytics, business intelligence, AI, and more.

+### Event Details

+* Date: Sep 26 2020, Saturday
-This event will be held on Sep 26 2020 at Meghbari Resort, Nagarvella , Ulokhola Kaligong, Gazipur, Bangladesh., Gazipur, Dhaka Division, 1720, Bangladesh.
+* Venue: This event will be held on Sep 26 2020 at Meghbari Resort, Nagarvella, Ulokhola Kaligong, Gazipur, Bangladesh., Gazipur, Dhaka Division, 1720, Bangladesh.
+* Virtual conference: details to be shared later.

 * [Even home](https://www.sqlsaturday.com/1009/Event-Home)

-#### Sign Up for SQLSaturday #1009 – Gazipur – Virtual 2020
+### Sign Up for SQLSaturday #1009 – Gazipur – Virtual 2020

 To register for a SQLSaturday, you must first become a PASS member.
 A PASS account makes it convenient to manage your SQLSaturday user profile, update preferences, and keep track of your SQLSatuday registrations.